Every home needs a good tomato spaghetti recipe.

 Vegan cheez (optional)

 Cook pasta al dente*, drain and set aside.
 Heat oil in a large skillet or pot over medium heat and add onion with a few pinches of salt and pepper.
 Stir frequently and cook for about 5 minutes until the onions are soft and translucent.
 Add the garlic and mushrooms and cook for one minute more.
 Increase the heat to medium-high and add the wine (beware of flames).
 Stir until the wine has reduced by half, about 3-4 minutes.
 Add the diced and crushed tomatoes, tomato paste, and a pinch each of salt, pepper, and red pepper flakes.
 Simmer for 10-15 minutes, stirring occasionally.
 Taste and adjust the seasonings, including cane sugar.
 Add the spinach in the final minute to wilt.
 Add the pasta to the sauce and toss to coat.
-Serve with fresh parsley, basil, and vegan cheese, if desired.
+Serve with fresh parsley, basil, and vegan cheez, if desired.
 Serves 6.